arend-lang/site/src/documentation/tutorial/PartI/view.md

 # \case in dependently typed languages

 Case expressions are more subtle in dependently typed languages than in languages like Haskell.
-Let's assume, for example, we want to prove that {%ard%}p a = not (not (p a)){%endard%} for some predicate
+Let us assume, for example, we want to prove that {%ard%}p a = not (not (p a)){%endard%} for some predicate
 {%ard%}p : A -> Bool{%endard%} and {%ard%}a : A{%endard%}.
 Of course, this statement can be proved as
-a consequence of a generalized statement {%ard%}x = not (not (x)){%endard%}, and that's the right way to do it, but we would like to show how it can be proven with {%ard%}\case{%endard%}:
+a consequence of a generalized statement {%ard%}x = not (not (x)){%endard%}, and that is the right way to do it, but we would like to show how it can be proven with {%ard%}\case{%endard%}:

 {%arend%}